Jermaine Anderson (English footballer): Peterborough United

-2012–13 season

 On 6 November 2012, Anderson was an unused substitute for Peterborough in a 1–0 defeat to Brighton & Hove Albion.
 On 17 November, he made his professional debut with a 13-minute cameo appearance in a 4–1 defeat to Blackburn Rovers.

-2013–14 season

 On 27 August 2013, Anderson made his first appearance of the season as a substitute in a 6–0 League Cup victory over Reading.
 After being named on the bench in the opening weeks of the season, Anderson made his full debut for the club in a 3–2 defeat to Brentford on 26 November.
 He remained in the team to play a further 10 consecutive league fixtures.

 On 7 December, Anderson made his FA Cup debut while recording an assist in a 5–0 second round victory at Tranmere Rovers.
 He also played in the third round and third round replay as Peterborough fell to Kidderminster Harriers.

 Missing out on the Football League Trophy second round and last 16 victories, Anderson made his debut in the competition in a 3–0 quarter-final victory at Newport County on 10 December.
 He played 45 minutes of the semi-final first leg against Swindon Town, and watched the second leg from the bench.
 Anderson did not feature in the squad that beat Chesterfield 3–1 in the final, but collected his first piece of silverware.
 Making a one-minute league appearance in a 1–0 win at Stevenage on 22 February, Anderson also featured in a 0–0 draw with Port Vale on the final day of the season.
 He was not selected as part of the play-off losing squad.

-2014–15 season

 Anderson became a regular for Peterborough during the 2014–15 season, and scored his first goal for the club in a 3–1 victory over Colchester United on 30 August 2014.
 After featuring the club's first 21 league fixtures, while also playing in the Football League Trophy, League Cup and FA Cup, Anderson was named on the bench throughout the festive period.
 He returned to the starting XI in late January, but managed just three appearances before being named on the bench once again.
 In February, a broken foot ruled Anderson out for the remainder of the season.
 He made 27 appearances in all competitions throughout the season prior to his injury.